 I am a PhD candidate in Philosophy at the University of Pennsylvania and a JD candidate at the University of Michigan Law School.
 I take an interdisciplinary approach to the study of inequality.
 My work is informed by scholarship in social and political philosophy, law, social science, and public policy.
-I am also influenced by social movements and intellectual discourse outside of the academy.
-My current research focuses on how we should construct legal and political institutions to respond to various forms of social and economic inequality, the history of African American political thought, the ethics of punishment, and race theory.
+I am also influenced by social movements and intellectual discourse outside the academy.
+My current research focuses on asking how should we construct legal and political institutions to respond to various forms of social and economic inequality, the history of African American political thought, the ethics of punishment, and race theory.

 I grew up in Yonkers, NY.
 My interests include basketball, yoga, hip-hop, and staycations.